DefGuard/docs/deployment-strategies/ova.md

 This can also be achieved without accessing the VM using the Dockge dashboard, refer to [this section](ova.md#dockge) for more information.

-#### Using specific image tags

-If you'd like to manually set the specific Docker image tags used by each component you can edit the `.env` file found in `/opt/stacks/defguard` and update the following environment variables:
+To pin specific component versions manually, edit the `.env` file found in `/opt/stacks/defguard`:

 ```
 DEFGUARD_CORE_TAG=2.0.0